Declaring your names

 - all middle names if you have any, even if you don't normally use them

-The names listed in Section A of the NCCHC form as your primary surname and primary given names must match the identity documents you provide for your criminal record check.
+The names listed in Section A of the NCCHC form as your primary surname and primary given names must match the identity documents you provide for your criminal history check.
 The identity documents you provide should contain your full name which includes all middle names.

 If you are currently in the process of changing your name – for example you have recently married and have not received an updated licence and passport, you will need to ensure that you provide your official marriage certificate (as issued by the Registry of Births, Deaths and Marriages) to evidence the name change and this new married name should also be listed on the NCCHC form.